f5devcentral/f5-big-iq-trial-quick-start/azure/README.md

       * 1 or more numbers
       * 1 or more special characters
    * Restricted Src Address for SSH Access ([get your public IP](https://www.whatismyip.com))
-   * Custom DNS, only for *existing VNET* (set **true** if your VNet uses custom DNS servers, you may need to update the DNS server in BIG-IQ afterwards)
+   * Custom DNS, only for *existing VNET* (set **true** if your VNet uses custom DNS servers, you may need to update the DNS servers in BIG-IQ afterwards)

 6. Accept the terms and conditions and launch the cloud deployment.